 There are some postgraduate scholarships available for students on the Postgraduate Diploma in Theatre Costume who have a household income of under £25,000.
 We are not currently able to offer scholarships for the MA Theatre Lab.

 For UK students new to higher education, starting an undergraduate course in September 2021, we offer the following award:

 Income of £43,000 or less

 Minimum award of £3,000 for each year of study

-In accordance with our 2020 – 2025 Access and Participation Plan, RADA offers an additional scholarship to care leavers (for living costs) of £3,000 per year for each year of study.
+In accordance with our 2020 – 2025 Access and Participation Plan, RADA offers an additional scholarship to people who are care experience (for living costs) of £3,000 per year for each year of study.
 This is for UK students on undergraduate courses.
 Find our Accessible Summary of the Access and Participation Plan 2020-25.